 Not every tip will work effectively for every client, so try different tactics to see which ones produce the best results.
-And of course, the best way to get paid is by signing a contract and creating a professional invoice that outlines all terms of the job.
-Take a look at our Complete Guide to Invoicing to ensure you never have to track down a late invoice payment again.
+And of course, the best way to get paid is to protect your business by signing a contract and creating a professional invoice that outlines all terms of the job.

 This content is for information purposes only and should not be considered legal, accounting or tax advice, or a substitute for obtaining such advice specific to your business.
 Additional information and exceptions may apply.
 Applicable laws may vary by state or locality.
 No assurance is given that the information is comprehensive in its coverage or that it is suitable in dealing with a customer’s particular situation.
 Intuit Inc. does not have any responsibility for updating or revising any information presented herein.
 Accordingly, the information provided should not be relied upon as a substitute for independent research.
 Intuit Inc. does not warrant that the material contained herein will continue to be accurate nor that it is completely free of errors when published.
 Readers should verify statements before relying on them.